 If you require face-to-face mediation some additional requirements apply.

-All fees are invoiced before each step and must be paid before each step is taken.
+All fees are invoiced before mediation and must be paid before the mediation.

 *If your dispute settles before mediation starts, the mediation fee will be refunded.